The Best Pet Spiders to Keep at Home

 Choosing the Right Species

-Here are some top pet spider species for beginners:
+Here are some great pet spider choices for novices:

 • Chilean Rose Tarantula (Grammostola rosea)